-WordPress (WP) started as just a blogging system, but has evolved to be used as full content management system and so much more through the thousands of plugins and widgets and themes, WP is limited only by your imagination.
+WordPress (WP) started as just a blogging system, but has evolved to be used as a full content management system and so much more through the thousands of plugins and widgets and themes, WP is limited only by your imagination.
 It is based on PHP and MySQL.
 It has a plugin architecture and a template system.
 WP is used by more than 24% of the top 10 million websites.
 WordPress is the most popular blogging system in use on the internet.
 The best part about WP is that it’s easy to use and flexible enough for just about anything.
 It has robust features.
 Many top brands use WP.
 This includes Time Magazine, Google, Facebook, Sony, Disney, LinkedIn, The New York Times, CNN, eBay, and more

 WP is a free software.
 You are free to download, install, use and modify it.
 You can use it to create any kind of website.
-It is also open source which means the source code of the software is available for any one to study, modify and play with.
+It is also open source which means the source code of the software is available for anyone to study, modify and play with.

 The plugin architecture allows users to extend the features and functionality of a website or blog.
 WP has over 40,501 plugins available, each of which offers custom functions and features enabling users to tailor their sites to their specific needs.
 These customizations range from Search engine optimisation (SEO) to ways of displaying content, widgets and navigation bars etc.